diecode/KillerMoney/README.md

 # KillerMoney 4 (Bukkit plugin)

 ## Abilities of the plugin
-- Giving or charging a player by either a fix amount of money, or random between a max and minimum amount when they kill an entity
+- Give or charge a player with a fixed or a random (between a min/max) amount of money when they kill an entity
-- Charging the victim of a PVP
+- Full PVP support
-- Fully customisable loot dropping when an entity die
+- Fully customizable loot drop when an entity dies
-- Running a command of your choice when an entity die
+- Run a command of your choice when an entity dies
-- Banning the ability to farm entities for money,if they were spawned by either eggs or spawners
+- Ban the ability to farm entities for money if they were spawned with eggs or spawners
 - Multiworld support for entities
-- Full modularity, the only thing you need to add to the config file is what you need!
+- Full modularity; the only thing you need to add to the config file is what you need!
-- Customisable messages
+- Customizable messages
-- Permission support by each entity for a perfect rank system
+- Permission support for each entity; perfect for a rank system
 - Public API

 ## Commands & Permissions